beam-campus/ex-esdb-gater/system/guides/getting_started.md

 ### ExESDB Cluster

-ExESDGater requires a running ExESDB cluster to connect to.
+ExESDB Gater requires a running ExESDB cluster to connect to.
 Make sure you have:

 1. An operational ExESDB cluster
 2. Shared network connectivity (e.g., Docker bridge network)